 Improve descriptions:

-- Add helpful tooltips for input fields
+- Add tooltips to input fields.

-- Include example values where appropriate
+- Include example values where they help.

-- Make sure the node name follows n8n's naming conventions
+- Make sure the node name follows n8n's naming conventions.

 4. Test locally